oracle/python-oracledb/doc/src/user_guide/sql_execution.rst

 If data really is corrupt, you can pass options to the internal `decode()
 <https://docs.python.org/3/library/stdtypes.html#bytes.decode>`__ used by
 python-oracledb to allow it to be selected and prevent the whole query failing.
 Do this by creating an :ref:`outputtypehandler <outputtypehandlers>` and setting ``encoding_errors``.
-For example to replace corrupt characters in character
+For example, to replace corrupt characters in character columns:
-columns:

 .. code-block:: python